Nicochess/Nicochess/README.md

 ## Hello ✌

-My name is Nicolas, I'm a front-end developer.👨‍💻
+My name is Nicolas, I'm a problem solver or developer.👨‍💻 I'm always trying to learn new things to improve my stuffs.
 Completly passionate about tech and how this can change everything around us.
-Be part of innovation is awesome!✨
+Be part of innovation is something really awesome!✨
 A real fan of Alice in Chains.🕷🤟

 ## Tech Skills 🧠